HKSSY/Drone-Hacking-Tool/README.md

 In this tool, we are using HackRF One to perform a fake GPS attack to force the drone to land or fly away from the fake GPS signal covered area.

 #### USB Wifi adapter

+NOT all Wi-Fi adapter is compatible with the Aircrack-ng suite.
+Please [read](https://www.aircrack-ng.org/doku.php?id=compatible_cards) this tutorial to help you select a compatible Wi-Fi adapter.